Aminul-97/normalization-java/normalization_with_java_and_griddb.md

 ![normalization-in-java-and-griddb](normalization-in-java-griddb-project-strct.jpg "normalization-in-java-and-griddb")

+To run this project, your system should have:
+- Java (Latest version)
+- GridDB

 ### Required JAR files
-Our project requires a two JAR files `gridstore.jar` and `weka-3.7.0.jar`.
-Here, gridstore.jar is an official library for GridDB, and `weka-3.7.0.jar` is a Machine Learning library used for data analysis.
+We need two JAR files `gridstore-5.5.0.jar` and `weka-3.7.0.jar`.
+Here, `gridstore-5.5.0.jar` is an official library for GridDB, and `weka-3.7.0.jar` is a Machine Learning library used for data analysis.

 Download the Weka JAR from the following URL: